Parallel Unlearning in Inherited Model Networks: FIUn-Based Parallel Unlearning

-\textbf{Answer to RQ2:} The FIUn method enables independently removing knowledge from each inherited model.
+\underline{\textbf{Answer to RQ2:}} The FIUn method enables the independent removal of knowledge from each inherited model.
 This method utilizes the FIM to obtain the \textit{Hyper-Distance} property which breaks sequential dependencies among models, enabling fully parallel unlearning on inherited models and significantly decreasing the execution time of unlearning tasks.
-To address the complexity arising from multiple upstream models, the merging FIM function is developed to aggregate unlearning FIMs from those models, facilitating the efficient, one-shot removal of inherited knowledge.
+To address the complexity arising from multiple upstream models, the MFIM function is developed to aggregate unlearning FIMs from those models, facilitating the efficient, one-shot removal of inherited knowledge.

-We also map the FIUn method and merging FIM function to the UMIG-assisted unlearning scenarios described in Section~\ref{subsec:umig-unlearning}.
-This demonstrates how the proposed approach efficiently facilitates unlearning through the property of \textit{Hyper-Distance}. \textbf{Converting Imbalance into Balance.} This scenario is particularly significant due to the fact that existing unlearning methods suffer from inevitable sequential dependencies.
-FIUn leverages the \textit{Hyper-Distance} property to circumvent the influences of depths and paths within the inheritance topology.
-Consequently, imbalanced-path scenarios can be managed as effectively as balanced-path scenarios, where only one update operation is needed, regardless of whether unlearning is conducted synchronously or asynchronously, i.e., only one unlearning FIM needs to be computed for each inherited node.
+We also map the FIUn method and the MFIM function to the DAG-assisted unlearning scenarios described in Sec.~\ref{subsec:umig-unlearning}.
+This shows how the proposed method efficiently facilitates unlearning through the property of \textit{Hyper-Distance}.

+\textbf{Converting Imbalance into Balance.} This scenario is particularly significant since existing unlearning methods face unavoidable sequential dependencies.
+FIUn utilizes the \textit{Hyper-Distance} property to bypass the effects of depths and paths in the inheritance topology.
+As a result, imbalanced-path scenarios are handled as efficiently as balanced ones, requiring just one update operation per inherited node, regardless of whether unlearning is synchronous or asynchronous.

-\textbf{Converting Multi-root into Single-root.} The merging FIM function is proposed to refine multi-root scenarios.
-This function merges the FIMs of the corresponding unlearned label sets from multiple discovery nodes into a single FIM, as shown in Figure~\ref{fig:case}.
+\textbf{Converting Multi-root into Single-root.} The MFIM function is proposed to refine multi-root scenarios.
+This function merges the FIMs of the corresponding unlearned label sets from multiple discovery nodes into a single FIM, as shown in Fig.~\ref{fig:case}.
 Specifically, overlapping inherited nodes require only one update operation to eliminate the impact of multiple discovery nodes by conducting a parameter-wise merger, where only the most impactful parameters take effect in this FIM.
 This function eliminates the need for multiple comparisons among various unlearning FIMs in multi-root scenarios, hence enhancing unlearning efficiency.